 As is the case for any facial surgery, aspirin-based and anti-inflammatory medication must be avoided 8 days before the procedure and a homeopathic treatment with arnica is advised for 4 days before surgery.

-The procedure is performed under general anesthesia or neuroleptanalgesy, a local anesthesia combined with a mild sedative.
+A temporal lift is performed under general anesthesia or neuroleptanalgesy, a local anesthesia combined with a mild sedative.

 The lifting up of the tail of the eyebrow and the redraping of the skin are always carried out so that the natural expression of the face is preserved.